albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### Why Members Should Support the Act

-**Immediate benefits, integrated changes:** Current members receive capacity improvements and compensation increases immediately upon enactment.
+**Immediate benefits, integrated changes:** Current members receive enhanced staff resources, professional development, and competitive benefits immediately upon enactment.
 Electoral reforms launch together at the First FEMA Election as an integrated package.

 **STAR-PR's mathematical protection:** Proportional representation through STAR-PR substantially lowers the effective threshold for winning a seat.
 In a five-seat district, the effective threshold is approximately 14-17% -- meaning any incumbent with meaningful constituent support faces reduced, not increased, electoral risk under multi-member districts.
 The math protects incumbents more effectively than any transition timeline could.